upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/neuro-play-ground-lite/index.rst

     ..
 Note::

-        To learn about this project, visit our Instructables page for detailed guide: `Controlling Keyboard With Eye Blinks Using Neuro PlayGround Lite <https://www.instructables.com/Controlling-Keyboard-With-Eye-Blinks-Using-Neuro-P/>`_
+        - To learn about this project, visit our Instructables page for detailed guide: `Controlling Keyboard With Eye Blinks Using Neuro PlayGround Lite <https://www.instructables.com/Controlling-Keyboard-With-Eye-Blinks-Using-Neuro-P/>`_
-        To

 .. card:: 4.
 Pop Bubbles With Your Mind